architecture-building-systems/ASF_Simulation/README.md

 ```
 Pick which ever version you like.
 Delete everything else `<<<<<<< HEAD:file.txt`, `=======`, `>>>>>>> 77976da35a11db4580b80ae27e8d65caf5208086:file.txt`
 If everything fails, then save your work somewhere, delete your work, and download a fresh copy...

+The do another `git commit -m "commit message"` and `git push origin master`
+Follow this up with a `git pull` just to make sure its all ok.
+And then finish it up with a `git status` to make sure that everything is clean